-PC Description Model number See label on the right side of your PC (refer to page iv) Serial number See label on the right side of your PC (refer to page iv).
-RAM Number of megabytes installed HP RAM or RAM from another manufacturer There may be some compatibility problems with non-HP RAM.
+PC Description Model number See label on the right side of your PC.
+Serial number See label on the right side of your PC.
+RAM Number of megabytes installed HP RAM or RAM from another manufacturer The amount of RAM is displayed on the Summary Screen, accessed by pressing Esc during start-up.
+There may be some compatibility problems with non-HP RAM.
 Question or Problem Write down a brief description of the problem Frequency How often has the problem occurred?
 Run OK?
 How long has the PC been running normally?
 Recent changes to the PC Have there been any recent changes made to the PC?
 Hardware Configuration Which BIOS version is used?
-Which BIOS version is used?
-The BIOS version is displayed on the Summary Screen, accessed by pressing Esc during start- up.
+The BIOS version is displayed on the Summary Screen, accessed by pressing Esc during start-up.
 Any BIOS parameter changes?
 Did the problem occur after changes were made to the BIOS using the Setup program?
 Make a list of slots and interrupts used by additional cards (for example, LAN, sound and SCSI) This is to check for interrupt conflicts.
-You can find IRQs by running DiagTools (see page 10) and slot numbers by looking at the Summary Screen, accessed by pressing Esc during start-up.
+You can find IRQs by running DiagTools (see page 12) and slot numbers by looking at the Summary Screen, accessed by pressing Esc during start-up.
 Operating System Are you using the original operating system software that came preloaded on your PC?
 If no, what is the operating system version?
-Select Settings Scontrol Panel from the Start menu, ther the System icon.
+Select Settings I Control Panel from the Start menu, then click on the System icon.
 The operating system version is displayed under System.
 Any operating system-generated error messages Please note down exact text of error message.
 Any errors during boot (Power-On Self Test).
 This test checks all installed components.
 Any POST errors will be displayed on your monitor screen or signalled by beep codes.